nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 Philosophically speaking, a *complex sinusoid* captures the behavior of two sinusoids (one cosine and one sine) on both its axes; on the real part, it behaves like a cosine, while on its imaginary part, it behaves like a sine, the two are *in sync* as they both depend on the free variable $$\theta$$, expressed as $$\theta=\omega t + \varphi$$.

 We can plot a complex sinusoid in 3D, where the Z-axis is the time, the X-axis is the real axis, and the Y-axis is the imaginary part of our complex sinusoid.
 The representation is going to be a particular case of a [helix](https://en.wikipedia.org/wiki/Helix).
-But helices aside, this idea allows us to plot whatever shapes we want in a 2D plane: we will simply project a complex "3D" function in a 2D plane (defined by the X-axis and Y-axis).
+But helices aside, this idea allows us to plot whatever shapes we want in a 2D plane: we will project a complex "3D" function in a 2D plane (defined by the X-axis and Y-axis).

 Two interesting observations:
-* If we project the complex sinusoid on the plane determined by the Y-axis and Z-axis we will plot a *sine* (   the imaginary part);
+* If we project the complex sinusoid on the plane determined by the Y-axis and Z-axis, we will plot a *sine* (the Imaginary part);
-* If we project the complex sinusoid on the plane determined by the X-axis and Z-axis we will plot a *cosine* (the real part);
+* If we project the complex sinusoid on the plane determined by the X-axis and Z-axis, we will plot a *cosine* (the Real part);

 <div id="three-d-complex-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/threedcomplex.js)</sup></sup>